Freddie Freeman Preview, Player Props: Dodgers vs. Red Sox

 Freddie Freeman At The Plate

-- Among the qualifying batters in baseball, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.
+- Freeman has an OPS of 1.001, fueled by an OBP of .419 to go with a slugging percentage of .583.
+All three of those stats are best among Los Angeles hitters this season.

-- Freeman is batting .500 during his last outings and is riding a six-game hitting streak.
+- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.